aquaaerobic/HowToUseGithub/Bug.md

 # Life Cycle of a Bug/Enhancement

-During each update, comment or status change all assignees of bugs will be notified via email
+During each update, comment or status change all assignees of bugs/enhancements will be notified via email

 ## Submit Bug/Enhancement
-- Send new bugs, enhancements, etc. with descriptions and screenshots (if applicable) to developer and CC Chuck Konkol and Steve Williams
+- Email new Bug/Enhancement with descriptions and screenshots (if applicable) to developer and CC Chuck Konkol and Steve Williams

 ## Active
 - Bug/Enhancement will be added to Github by developer and assignee with be added